ThomasWedding/ANNI-Discord-Bot/README.md

 ## 🪛 General Usage:
 The command prefix for this bot is `!`.
 With the bot installed and active, use the `!how` command to list all available commands alongside brief descriptions of their functionality.
-Instructions can also be found in the `/doc` directory.
+Instructions can also be found in the `doc` directory.